Wallace-Observatory/Astrophotography/README.md

 We recommend starting with Siril, as it is free and works on PC, Mac and Linux OS's.
 You can find it here: https://siril.org/
 Current version as of April 2026 is _1.4.2_

 ### Note, you do not need to digest all of the following information to get a nice image.
 Though, if you were wondering, "Why are going through all this trouble?", then see the two images below.
+Otherwise, skip to Install Siril below.